Unity-Technologies/com.unity.perception/Tutorial/Phase2.md

-### Step 2: Bundle Data and Logic Inside Randomizer Tags
+### Step 2: Bundle Data and Logic Inside Randomization Tags

 You may sometimes need to bundle certain randomization-related data or logic within an object that are inherent to the object itself.
 For instance, you may have multiple lights in the Scene but would like each of them to have their own unique range of intensities.
 It would be quite tedious to add a new Parameter to your light Randomizer for each of your lights.
 Furthermore, this would make your light Randomizer excessively tailored to one use-case, limiting the Randomizer's reusability.